-A power of attorney is not permitted to consent to the StudentAid BC Declaration and Canada Revenue Agency Consent form on behalf of a student, parent or spouse (as applicable), unless the individual is physically unable to provide consent on their own.
+A power of attorney is not permitted to consent to the StudentAid BC Declaration and Canada Revenue Agency Consent on behalf of a student, parent or spouse (as applicable), unless the individual is physically unable to provide consent on their own.

-If the individual is unable to provide their own consent, they must submit their application with the power of attorney signing the StudentAid BC Declaration and Canada Revenue Agency Consent form.
+If the individual is unable to provide their own consent, the applicant must submit a paper StudentAid BC application with the power of attorney signing the StudentAid BC Declaration and Canada Revenue Agency Consent form.
 The student's application will be held pending until StudentAid BC reviews the student's appeal documenting the reason(s) why the individual is unable to provide consent on their own.
+The student making power of attorney must be 19 year of age or older.